The Red List of Trains in Japan

 Current Operations & Future Prospects

-The 5000 series are used on lines as the table above shows.
-Those on Den-en-toshi Line are also used for through-services to Tokyo Metro Hanzomon and Tobu lines, and those allocated to Toyoko Line are also for through-services to Tokyo Metro Fukutoshin, Seibu Ikebukuro and Tobu Tojo Lines.
-Those on Meguro Line are used for through-services to Tokyo Metro Namboku and Toei Mita Lines.
-Furthermore, those on Toyoko and Meguro Lines run Shin-Yokohama Line, and by extension, through-services to Sotetsu lines.
+The 5000 series are used on the lines as the table above shows.
+Those on the Den-en-toshi Line are also used for through-services to the Tokyo Metro Hanzomon Line and the Tobu network, and those allocated to the Toyoko Line are also for through-services to the Tokyo Metro Fukutoshin, Seibu Ikebukuro and Tobu Tojo Lines.
+Those on the Meguro Line are used for through-services to the Tokyo Metro Namboku and Toei Mita Lines.
+Furthermore, those on the Toyoko and the Meguro Lines run Shin-Yokohama Line, and by extension, through-services to the Sotetsu network.
+Some of those on the Toyoko Line have "Q Seat" coaches with convertible seating (longitudinal/transverse).

 Photos